 - Capital Asset Pricing Model (CAPM)

 Calculator to calculate the cost of equity using constant dividend growth model – Cost of Equity (Constant Dividend Growth) Calculator

 Calculator to calculate the cost of equity using capital asset pricing model – Cost of Equity (CAPM Model) Calculator

-Shareholder expects a constant growth in dividend each year.
+Dividend growth rate – Shareholder expects constant growth in dividend each year.
 This expected growth rate is the dividend growth rate.